nus-cs2103-AY2021S1/ip/docs/README.md

 ## 3.4 Updating a task: `update`
-Updates the details of an existing task being managed by Clippy.
+Updates the details of an existing task managed by Clippy.
 Suppose you made a mistake when entering the description of an event.
 You can use `update` to edit the event’s description.
 ### Format
-`update <index> <new task description> [/by|/at <new time/date>] `
+* `update <index> <new task description> [/by|/at <new date/time>]`: Updates a task's description (and optionally date/time if task is a deadline or event)

+What it does:
 * Updates the task at the specified `index`.
 * The `index` refers to the index number shown in the displayed tasks list after using the list command.
 * The `index` must be a positive integer 1, 2, 3, ...